paradigmxyz/reth/book/cli/node.md

           [default: 8551]

       --authrpc.jwtsecret <PATH>
-          Path to a JWT secret to use for authenticated RPC endpoints
+          Path to a JWT secret to use for the authenticated engine-API RPC server.

+          This will enforce JWT authentication for all requests coming from the consensus layer.

+          If no path is provided, a secret will be generated and stored in the datadir under `<DIR>/<CHAIN_ID>/jwt.hex`.
+For mainnet this would be `~/.reth/mainnet/jwt.hex` by default.

+      --rpc.jwtsecret <HEX>
+          Hex encoded JWT secret to authenticate the regular RPC server(s), see `--http.api` and `--ws.api`.

+          This is __not__ used for the authenticated engine-API RPC server, see `--authrpc.jwtsecret`.

       --rpc-max-request-size <RPC_MAX_REQUEST_SIZE>
           Set the maximum RPC request payload size for both HTTP and WS in megabytes